aws-ia/terraform-aws-eks-blueprints/README.md

 ## Deploying example templates
 The `examples` folder contains multiple cluster templates with pre-populated `.tfvars` which can be used as a quick start.
 Reuse the templates from `examples` and follow the above Deployment steps as mentioned above.

-# EKS Addons update
-Amazon EKS doesn't modify any of your Kubernetes add-ons when you update a cluster to newer versions.
-It's important to upgrade EKS Addons [Amazon VPC CNI](https://github.com/aws/amazon-vpc-cni-k8s), [DNS (CoreDNS)](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html) and [KubeProxy](https://docs.aws.amazon.com/eks/latest/userguide/managing-kube-proxy.html) for each EKS release.

-This [README](eks_cluster_addons_upgrade/README.md) guides you to update the EKS Cluster and the addons for newer versions that matches with your EKS cluster version

-Updating a EKS cluster instructions can be found in [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

-# Important note
-This module tested only with **Kubernetes v1.20 version**.
-Kubernetes addons modules aligned with k8s v1.20.
-If you are looking to use this code to deploy different versions of Kubernetes then ensure Helm charts and docker images aligned with k8s version.

-The `Kubernetes_version="1.20"` is the required variable in `<env>.tfvars`.
-Kubernetes  is evolving a lot, and each major version includes new features, fixes, or changes.

-Always check [Kubernetes Release Notes](https://Kubernetes.io/docs/setup/release/notes/) before updating the major version.
-You also need to ensure your applications and Helm addons updated, or workloads could fail after the upgrade is complete.
-For action, you may need to take before upgrading, see the steps in the EKS documentation.

 # Notes:
 If you are using an existing VPC then you may need to ensure that the following tags added to the VPC and subnet resources